Logo

 4. Respond

 It is essential that you do not pay any ransom demand associated with the event.
 People who commit these crimes are unscrupulous and you should not assume that they will comply just because you have paid.
 In the majority of cases, they will simply disappear after a ransom is paid.
+Reporting the incident to relevant authorities, such as the Australian Cyber Security Centre (ACSC), is also an important step in helping to combat ransomware on a broader scale.

 5. Recover

-You will need to do a backup download, system restore or reinstallation if you are locked out.
+You will need to do a backup download; system restore or reinstallation if you are locked out.
 It would be a good idea to have a professional cyber-security service provider assist you to minimize damage and speed up the recovery process.

 Keeping yourself one step ahead of security threats can take up a lot of your time and focus, away from your core business.
 Let us help you.